thomhines/interactive-media-i/Day 05.md

 Questions to think about when discussing:

-- What is consistent from one page to the next?
+- Does it feel like a cohesive system?
+What is consistent from one page to the next?
 - What is different on each page?
-- How does the style you are working with relate to the content?
+- How does the style of the design with relate to the content?
 - How is the composition of the page?
-Hierarchy?
+Does it use white space effectively?
+Is there good hierarchy?
-- Is the nav clear and well-defined?
-Does every item on the page make sense?
+- Does every item on the page make sense?